stroemlind/popquiz/README.md

 The console.logs in the code helped me understand more about the process of debugging problems that occurred and understand how to develop the code.
 I used the devTools application section to test if the code for localStorage worked as it should.

+Several internet browsers, like Chrome, Mozilla Firefox, Microsoft Edge, and Safari, were used during all the testing.
+It works on all the mentioned internet browsers as well as on mobile devices as well.

 ### Code Validation
 * HTML
 I am aware of the warnings for the game.html about the <label>'s as hidden.
 That is only until the game starts when the start button is getting called.